 In this evolving century, it becomes direly pertinent to build a network of trust in the midst of the novel edifices of financial technologies, and it also becomes needful to establish an order which exempts the chaos which trolled the past ways.
 A new generation of neo-classical software companies is thus on the rise.
 Fortunately, Technorely is one such company!
 We seek the contentment of our clients while building on ground revolutionized dimensions of technology.
 The corollary to this is that Technorely isn’t just like every other software company out there.

-Like other companies, we are involved with developing decentralized software but unlike most, here at Technorely we aim at creating valued and timely upgraded solutions to the problems around this newly booming industry.
+While also being involved with developing decentralized software like other companies, here at Technorely we aim at creating valued and timely upgraded solutions to the problems around this newly booming industry.
 Ours is a robust team with a vast wealth of experience in Fintech, Healthcare, Blockchain, Industrial and some other sectors.
 Our services, amongst which is the development of cryptocurrency exchange platforms, span an eclectic range of countries from Europe to America due to our commitment to helping our clients achieve their goals and complete towering projects with utmost finesse.
 One of our recent projects includes Polonics, and we have also invested in Paybis project.

 Definition of Some Terms

 - e-Currency Exchange: a business involving transactions between a seller and buyer using digital currencies.

 - Consistency protocol: a kind of general voting by ordering operations.